Safety Fact Sheet

 Safety Compliance Requirements

-- The facility must have a policy & procedure that addresses the investigation, discovery and mitigation for adverse events.
-This needs to include a root cause analysis which is to be reviewed by the Facility Director.
+A sleep facility should maintain a Significant Adverse Event Policy that addresses the procedure for investigating, reporting, documenting, and analyzing the significant adverse event.
+This needs to include conducting a root cause analysis which is to be reviewed by the facility director.

 Key Things to Keep In Mind